Burmese–Siamese War (1792–1794): Battle of Tavoy

 The Second Division of Nemyo Gonna Kyawthu reached Tavoy first.
 With 10,000 men, Nemyo Gonna Kyawthu met the Siamese fleet at the mouth of Tavoy River and defeated it.
 Nemyo Gonna Kyawthu then sailed into Tavoy River and took lead to bring the Burmese fleets to the West bank of Tavoy River, opposite Tavoy.
 He anchored and disembarked his fleet at Hintha, southwest of Tavoy.
 The Third and Fourth Divisions under Mingyi Thinkaya and Balayanta Kyawdin, 10,000 men each, followed and landed at Kinmya to the northwest of Tavoy.
 The Land Forces of 10,000 men under Nemyo Kyawdin Thihathu also marched from Ye and arrived at Tavoy.
 Nemyo Kyawdin Thihathu took charge as the commander-in-chief.

 The Burmese forces took their positions on the West bank of Tavoy River, opposite of the Tavoy town.
 Nemyo Kyawdin Thihathu sent a force to cross the river to gain a foothold on southeastern side of Tavoy but was opposed by Phraya Kanchanaburi, who was shot in battle.
 Binnya Sein built an earthen fort to the west of Tavoy and took position.
 However, Binnya Sein was routed by Burmese musketeers and Manipuri cavalry.
 The Burmese then built a bridge across the river and successfully crossed into Tavoy.
 The Burmese crossed the bridge and attacked Phraya Siharaj Decho at Sankye-In, who was defeated.
 The Burmese were able to establish themselves to the north of Tavoy.
 On the southern side, however, the Burmese were less successful as the Siamese at Kyetsabyin were able to repel Burmese attacks.
 The stalemate was reached as the Burmese secured western and northern suburbs of Tavoy, while the Siamese retained southern and eastern lands.

 The Tavoyans, however, were dissatisfied with Siamese rule.
 In December 1793, seven Tavoyans contacted Nemyo Kyawdin Thihathu the commander to invite the Burmese to cooperatively storm the town.
 The Tavoyans would raise a flag and ignite a light as signs for the Burmese to attack.
 That night, however, the flag was raised but the light did not came as Yommaraj Bunnag found out the conspirators and had them executed.
 The Burmese did not proceed to attack and in the morning found the bodies of conspirators floating along the river.
-At this point, King Rama I was marching the main royal armies towards Tavoy.
+At this point, King Rama I was marching the main royal armies from Kanchanaburi towards Tavoy through Bongti Pass and Myitta, resting his troops at Heindar two days of travel from Tavoy.
 The Siamese in Tavoy were in dire conditions as prolonged siege depleted food and human resources.
 As most Tavoyan men were employed to fight on the city walls, the Siamese then assigned Tavoyan women to transport food supplies from the east.
 The Tavoyans, however, were convinced that the Siamese was going to abandon the city and forcibly deport the Tavoyan inhabitants back to Siam.
 They refused to obey Siamese orders.
 Chao Phraya Mahasena Pli then had Wundauk, the leader of resistance, whipped as punishment.